Dallas Adoption Lawyer

 Adopting in Dallas

-What is a Private Domestic Adoption?
+What is a Private Domestic Adoption in Texas?

 Private Domestic Adoption a generic term I’ve coined for the following situation: a child (a person under the age of 18) is located locally in Texas and you want to start legal proceedings to start the adoption process and the Texas Department of Family and Protective Services (commonly referred to as CPS) is not involved.
 You simply hire and pay a private lawyer, and the lawyer you hire handles the legal paperwork for you.